 Named for the uncanny pineapple scent of its foliage, pineapple sage is worth the wait.
 It is a seasonal treat that gives gardeners a sense of anticipation.
 A small plant set out in spring after the danger of frost has passed will grow into a branching plant 3 to 4 feet tall and nearly as wide by the time it blooms.
 It will then sprout spires of cardinal-red blooms in late summer and fall, just in time to refuel hummingbirds and butterflies for their fall migration.
 If you live in an area that does not freeze, blooms will continue all winter and sometimes all year.

 Although cold hardy to about 20 degrees, pineapple sage is worth planting each spring in areas where it fails to return for another season.
 Try growing pineapple sage in sandy or otherwise sharply drained soil, which may allow it to tolerate colder temperatures by going dormant and sprouting new growth in spring.
+And start with strong young pineapple sage plants from Bonnie Plants®, the company that has been helping home gardeners find success for over a century.

 Soil, Planting, and Care